22009011/COLOR_CONVERSIONS_OF-IMAGE/README.md

 ii) Access the rows and columns in an image.

-iii) Cut and paste a small portion of the image.
+iii) Cut and paste a small portion of the image

 iv)To perform the color conversion between RGB, BGR, HSV, and YCbCr color models.